 What is a smart trainer?

-The term ‘smart trainer’ refers to a turbo trainer that can interact with software such as Zwift and TrainerRoad.
-This software can control the resistance of the trainer, allowing you to recreate rides and race others from the (dis)comfort of your home.
+These apps can control the resistance of the trainer, allowing you to recreate rides and race others from the (dis)comfort of your home.

 Most smart trainers work with both ANT+ and Bluetooth protocols.
 ANT+ is the most commonly used wireless protocol for fitness products such as heart-rate monitors and power meters.
 Bluetooth should be familiar if you use smartphones, tablets and computers.